 Take Before Photos to Track Your Fitness Journey

-When starting a fitness journey, one of the most effective ways to document body transformation isn’t just stepping on the scale.
-It is taking before photos for fitness (or even short videos).
-Sure, it can feel uncomfortable at first, but they are a powerful visual reminder of how far you’ve come.
+When starting a fitness journey, one of the best and most effective ways to document the way your body changes isn’t just stepping on the scale.
+It is taking before photos (or even short videos).

-Sometimes it can be hard to see the very real changes other people see when looking in a mirror.
+You’ll already know that it can be hard to see the very real changes other people see when looking in a mirror.
 By having something to look back on and draw a comparison to, you can make it so much easier to spot those changes.
+So, I urge every single person starting a fitness journey to take 'before' photos.
+You'll only regret it if you don't.

 How to Take the Best Before Photos